cogitovirus/gcs-modern-data-stack/README.md

 ## Troubleshooting

 ## Request to Airbyte API failed: 404 Client error
-Make sure you have the tunnel running (is Airbyte is deployed on GCP) and the Airbyte server is up and running.
+Make sure you have the tunnel running (Airbyte is deployed on GCP) and the Airbyte server is up and running.
 Stop the dagster server, run the tunnel command again and start the dagster server in the same terminal session.

 ## Env var required but not provided: 'BQ_TARGET_PROJECT_ID'
 ```